SteveMilesQuant/levelUpLearning/README.md

    - <code>sudo ./virt/bin/certbot certonly --nginx</code>
    - You can put these anywhere, but ensure you have <code>chmod o+x</code> wherever you put them.
 4. Configure nginx to route traffic
-   - If /etc/nginx/sites-enabled does not exist
-     - <code>sudo mkdir /etc/nginx/sites-enabled</code>
-     - Add <code>include /etc/nginx/sites-enabled/\*;</code> to http block of /etc/nginx/nginx.conf (as sudo)
-   - You may need to delete any default server in /etc/nginx/nginx.conf and run <code>sudo pkill -f nginx & wait $!</code>, if later nginx doesn't start because it's already listening on port 80
+   - Check /etc/nginx/nginx.conf
+      - It should have a line with <code>include /etc/nginx/conf.d/*.conf;</code>
+      - If it also has a server specification below that, comment it out or delete it
+   - Copy the template server configuration to the nginx location we set up
-   - <code>sudo cp ./nginx/lul_nginx_ec2 /etc/nginx/sites-enabled/lul_nginx</code>
+     - <code>sudo cp ./nginx/lul_nginx_ec2.conf.template /etc/nginx/conf.d/lul_nginx_ec2.conf</code>
-     - This step may require that you pull down the git repo, which requires you to install git
-     - Since this is the only step that requires the git repo, you may wish to just type/copy it in instead
+     - This step may require that you pull down the git repo, which requires you to install git.
+Since this is the only step that requires the git repo, you may wish to just type/copy it in instead
-   - Update /etc/nginx/sites-enabled/lul_nginx to refer to your domain and ssl certificates
+   - Update /etc/nginx/conf.d/lul_nginx_ec2.conf to refer to your domain and ssl certificates
+      - <code>sudo vi /etc/nginx/conf.d/lul_nginx_ec2.conf</code>
+      - Type ":%s/<your-domain>/" then followed by the replacement (e.g. ":%s/<your-domain>/stevenmilesquant")
    - <code>sudo service nginx restart</code>

 ### Pull down and run the docker container